smartie-tien/test/to_Tidy.md

 - Three action buttons for the INBO researcher to make a decision, based on the report :
  - Accept
  - Refuse
- - Adapt the R-script and YAML file and re-run the transformation from DynamoDD table "Raw" to "Tidy" to obtain a better result
+ - Adapt the R-script and YAML file and re-run the transformation from DynamoDB table "Raw" to "Tidy" to obtain a better result

 The Content Report is generated with the following name convention : `{ProviderID}_{filename}_{Date}_{Time}_CONTENT.html` The content and name convention of the report facilitates the **versioning**, because the INBO researcher will always know with which file the transformation was done, using which R and YAML file and at what date/time.